andrii-prashcharuk/canvasbar/README.md

 ⚠️ It's recommended to use this hook in the top level component to make sure body scrollbars are always styled properly.

+⚠️ Unfortunately, it doesn't work on mobile iOS devices.
+It's not possible to customize or turn off root scrollbars in iOS devices

 ### CanvasBarConfigContext

 The value of this context is `Partial<Config>` object: